AYDA Awards

 • Board 1 must show existing site photos (if applicable), property/site developer (if applicable), floor plan, elevation, furniture layout plan and site analysis.

 • Boards 2, 3 and 4 must show 3D perspectives.
-Refer to the ‘Colours’ tab for instructions on the use of colour
+Refer to the ‘Colours’ tab for instructions on the use of colour.

 • Presentation Boards must be designed in portrait orientation, not landscape orientation.

-• For email submission, the project’s digital version of A2 boards must be saved in a folder named “Presentation Board” and the file name set as “Board 1”.
+• The project’s digital version of the A2 boards must be saved in a CD/DVD with the folder named “Presentation Board” and the file name set as “Your Name - Board 1”.

 Labelling the Presentation Boards